VAibhav1031/Backend-Vault/Flask_Blog/README.md

 ## Requirements

 - Flask application
-- Cloudflare Tunnel (cloudflared)
+- Cloudflare Tunnel (cloudflared) (for linux it is mostly available in official repo or you can clone the repo and make it )
-- Domain name
+- Domain name (buy any good universal cheap domain, best for the project mann)
 - Local server/computer to run the application

 ## Usage